 How Do We Provide for Pupil Premium Pupils?

 At St Augustine’s we adopt an evidence informed approach to spending, in particular taking advice from the Education Endowment Foundation.
 We use Pupil Premium funding to improve quality first teaching therefore benefiting all students.
-We select a small number of priorities to help aid in our success and follow a tired approach to spending:
+We select a number of priorities to help aid in our success and follow a tiered approach to spending:

 - Quality of teaching for all

 - Targeted support